openstack/ironic/doc/source/install/deploy-ramdisk.rst

 * DIB_ images are suitable for production usage and can be downloaded from https://tarballs.openstack.org/ironic-python-agent/dib/files/.

+  * For Train and older use CentOS 7 images.
+  * For Ussuri and newer use CentOS 8 images.

+  .. warning:: CentOS 7 master images are no longer updated and must not be
+               used.

 * TinyIPA_ images are suitable for CI and testing environments and can be downloaded from https://tarballs.openstack.org/ironic-python-agent/tinyipa/files/.